dnatividade/VEINS-tutorials/SUMO/readme.md

 - - OBS.: Check correct path from your SUMO installation;
 - Convert OSM file to SUMO format:
 - - `netconvert --osm-files ufla.osm -o ufla.net.xml`
-- Copy *osmPolyconvert.typ.xml* file (in this GitHub directory) to your project directory;
+- Copy *osmPolyconvert.typ.xml* file to your project directory;
-- - this file is a template for creating map polygons, such as buildings, trees, etc.
+- - this file is a template for creating map polygons, such as buildings, trees, etc;
+- - this file can be found in the directory in the sumo directory, at: data/typemap/.
+Or you can download it here.
 - Create map polygons (using the template copied before):
 - - `polyconvert --net-file ufla.net.xml --osm-files ufla.osm --type-file osmPolyconvert.typ.xml -o ufla.poly.xml`